karinshaham1302/19.10.2025/README.md

 # Machine Learning & FastAPI Final Project

-This project implements a complete machine-learning workflow using FastAPI.
+A complete production-style machine learning pipeline served via FastAPI.
-It includes dataset handling, model training, prediction endpoints, JWT authentication,
+Includes data validation, model training, prediction endpoints, JWT authentication,
-token-based usage control, and an admin Streamlit dashboard.
+a token-based usage system, and a Streamlit admin dashboard.

 ---

-## 1. TL;DR — Short Version
+## Overview

-- Train ML models using a predefined dataset (`private_lessons_data.csv`)
+This project lets users:

-- Supported models: **Linear Regression**, **Decision Tree**, **Random Forest**
+- Train machine-learning models on a predefined dataset
-- Schema is fixed and validated automatically
+- Make predictions using trained models
-- JWT Authentication is required
+- Authenticate using JWT tokens
-- API actions consume user tokens (train = 1, predict = 5)
+- Consume tokens for API operations (training, prediction)
-- Predictions use the **latest trained model**
+- View user/token status in an admin dashboard

-- Streamlit dashboard shows all users and their tokens
+Fully implemented with **FastAPI**, **scikit-learn**, **SQLite**, and **Streamlit**.

 ---

-## 2. How It Works — System Flow
+## How It Works

 1. User signs up (`/auth/signup`)
-2. User logs in and receives a **JWT token**
+2. User logs in → receives a JWT token
-3. User uploads dataset and trains a model (`/training/train`)
+3. User trains a model on the predefined dataset (`/training/train`)
-4. Model is saved into `/models/` with metadata
+4. The model is saved with full metadata inside `/models/`
-5. User sends input values to `/models/predict/{model_name}`
+5. The user sends prediction input to `/models/predict/{model_name}`
-6. API loads the latest trained model and returns a prediction
+6. The system loads the latest model and returns a **rounded prediction (2 decimals)**
-7. Token balance is updated accordingly
+7. Token balance is updated according to action

 ---

-## 3. Project Structure
+## Project Structure

 ```text
 19.10.2025/